intellegin/aerion-home/README.md

 ```

 ### 3. Environment Variables
 Create a `.env` file in the project root and add the following keys.
-You can get these from their respective services.

 ```env
 # OpenAI for the language model